 - Provide some of your most helpful blog posts for staying somewhat focused before the long Labor Day weekend, or for transitioning back afterward.
 (Need ideas for blog posts?
 Get 20+ content marketing ideas here!)

-You can find more September newsletter and marketing ideas here.
+- September newsletter and marketing ideas

 October is about more than just Halloween–it’s also a crucial time to start your holiday marketing and look into some other awareness initiatives to keep your customers engaged with your newsletter.

 - Breast cancer

 - Emotional wellness

 - Global diversity

 October national days

 - National Consignment Day